-The Best Thing We Added to Our Home All Year
+The Best Thing We Added to Our Home This Year

 Our boys are planners just like their parents.
 They love to know what’s going on, what to anticipate, what they can look forward to.
-This has been especially important in a year where all routine has been blown out of the water.
-They went from being in class to virtual school to a hybrid schedule, with the occasional holiday and snow day thrown in for good measure.
 My wife Beth and I, meanwhile, scramble to balance working from home while maintaining a household and occasionally venturing out.
 And through it all, strangely enough — our wall calendar has served as an anchor.

 Family calendars are certainly not new, but our large, custom-made wall calendar has been a helpful solution in a year where time feels like it’s lost all meaning.